aryar11/CudaMandelbrot/README.md

 ## Output

 The program generates a SDL texture popup of a Mandelbrot set.
 The user is able to zoom in one time (via mouse scroll) and the set will regenerate with the new zoomed in field.
-Currently, there is a bug after 2 zoom in's the mandelbrot set does not properly display.

 ### Example Output